-SUNY Maritime College offers an accident and sickness insurance plan for all full time undergraduate students.
-Insurance is charged annually to all students registered for 12 or more credits in the fall, for the August to August year.
+SUNY Maritime College offers an accident and sickness insurance plan for all full-time undergraduate students.
+Insurance is charged annually to all students registered for 12 or more credits in the fall, for the August-to-August year.
 If you are entering the school in the spring semester, you will be charged for insurance for January through August.
-Insurance information is available to view on the Student Accounts webpage, www.sunymaritime.edu/studentaccounts
+Insurance information is available to view on the Student Accounts webpage, www.sunymaritime.edu/studentaccounts.
+Every student will be required to accept or waive the health insurance.

-Every student will be required to accept or waive the health insurance prior to the due date; for those students participating in Indoctrination, the due date is August 9, 2019, for returning students the due date is August 18, 2019, by logging into https://www.aetnastudenthealth.com/en/school/686154/index.html- Insurance information should not be submitted to the Student Accounts Office.
-The Aetna enrollment/waiver site will open after July 5, 2019.
 This process must be completed every academic year.
 The student is required to notify the College if their insurance policy cancelled or their provider is changed during the school year.
 If you play an intercollegiate sport, it is your responsibility to make sure that your insurance policy will cover you when you are out of this locality.

 Students attending SUNY Maritime College who are here on an F-1 or J-1 visa, will automatically be enrolled in the SUNY foreign health insurance provided by GeoBlue (formerly HTH Worldwide).
 This insurance is billed each semester.
 Maritime College requires all students participating in any course which may involve study abroad (any port which is not domestic) to be enrolled in the SUNY Administration mandated foreign health insurance program administered by GeoBlue.
 All Maritime College students participating in Summer Sea Term, Cadet Shipping (credit or noncredit) or civilian courses that may include foreign travel will be automatically enrolled in the College's foreign health insurance coverage upon registration.
 All students who are registered for the fall, winter and spring terms will be charged for the entire term.